 Invest in the right tools

-When testing at scale, teams also need purpose-built platforms for project and test management that support collaboration, traceability, and continuous improvement.
+When testing at scale, teams also need purpose-built platforms for project and test management that support collaboration, traceability, reporting, and continuous improvement.
 And while open-source tools offer flexibility, they often lack features essential for enterprise-grade testing, such as role-based access control, audit logs, and compliance support for regulations like GDPR or HIPAA.

 Explore the benefits of TestRail